hiveot/hub/core/history/README.md

 ## Objective

-Provide historical reading of thing events and actions using the bucket store.
+Provide historical reading of thing events and actions using the bucket store, independent of the message bus used.

 ## Status

 This service is functional.

-To be completed:
-* Add pubsub subscription for events and actions to update the history through pubsub.
+TODO:
+1. Retention for actions
-* Configuration of event retention.
+2. Configuration of event retention.
-* Configuration to determine which bucket store to use. (currently Pebble is hard coded)
+3. Storage of event retention.
+4. config for retention default allow or deny all.
+3. hubcli commands for managing retention.
+4. Performance analysis optimization

 ## Summary

 The History service provides capture and retrieval of past events and actions.

-Data ingress at a continuous rate of 1000 events per minute is readily supported on small to medium sized systems with 500MB of RAM or more and plenty of disk space.
+Data ingress at a continuous rate of 1000 events per second is readily supported on small to medium sized systems with 500MB of RAM or more and plenty of disk space.
 More sensors can be supported if storage space, memory and CPU are available.
 For smaller environments this can be dialed down further with some experimentation.
+The use of retention rules can reduce the required disk space.

-Basic data queryies are provided through the API for the purpose to display and compare historical information.
+Basic data queries are provided through the API for the purpose to display and compare historical information.

 Data retention rules must be set to start storing events.
 To run out of the box, a default rule set is included with the history.yaml configuration file.
 The rules can be modified through the retention API.
 Changes to the configuration file require a restart of the service.